SpikeInterface/spikeinterface/doc/modules/motion_correction.rst

                                                           bin_duration_s=2.0,
                                                           bin_um=5.0,
                                                           win_step_um=50.0,
-                                                          win_sigma_um=150.0,
-                                                          )
+                                                          win_sigma_um=150.0)

     # Step 3: motion interpolation
     # this step is lazy
     rec_corrected = interpolate_motion(rec, motion, temporal_bins, spatial_bins,
                                        border_mode="remove_channels",
                                        spatial_interpolation_method="kriging",
-                                       sigma_um=30.
-    )
+                                       sigma_um=30.)

 Preprocessing details
 ---------------------

-The function :py:func:`~spikeinterface.preprocessing.correct_motion()` need a already preprocessed recording.
+The function :py:func:`~spikeinterface.preprocessing.correct_motion()` requires an already preprocessed recording.

-It is important to have in mind that the preprocessing have an impact on the motion estimation.
+It is important to keep in mind that the preprocessing can have a strong impact on the motion estimation.

-In the context of motion we advice:
+In the context of motion correction we advice:
-  * to no use whittening before motion estimation (it breaks spatial amplitude informations )
+  * to not use whitening before motion estimation (as it interferes with spatial amplitude information)
-  * to remove high frequencies in traces, this lead to noise in peak location.
+  * to remove high frequencies in traces, to reduce noise in peak location (e.g. using a bandpass filter)
-  * if you use neuropixel, then use :py:func:`~spikeinterface.preprocessing.phase_shift()` in preprocessing.
+  * if you use Neuropixels, then use :py:func:`~spikeinterface.preprocessing.phase_shift()` in preprocessing

-Note that given the flexibility and lazy preprocessing layer of spikeinterface, it is very easy to have 2 different preprocessing chains: one for motion estimate and one for the sorter.
+Note that given the flexibility and lazy preprocessing layer of SpikeInterface, it is very easy to implement two different preprocessing chains: one for motion correction and one for spike sorting.
 See the following example:

 .. code-block:: python